URBAN JUNGLE BLOGGERS

-I recently bought all of the above for under £25 and my Winsor & Newton paints came with a brush and palette, bonus!
-Winsor & Newton are one of the best manufacturers of paints and they’re the only ones I used during my Fine Art degree.
-I absolutely love them.
+I recently bought my goodies below for under £25 and my Winsor & Newton paints came with a brush and palette, bonus!
+Winsor & Newton are one of the best manufacturers of paints and they’re the only ones I used during my fine art degree.
+I love them!

 If you’re new to painting it’s best to just get going.
 By experimenting, you’ll gain confidence with using a paint brush and you’ll also see what the paint can do.
 Try mixing your own colours, my leaf paintings were made from green, yellow and blue.
 You can also change the paint opacity by adding more water to the brush.
 Watercolours are versatile and when the colours bleed they create beautiful effects.